raine/ramda-cli/README.md

 ## why LiveScript?

-> [LiveScript][livescript] is a fork of Coco and an indirect descendant of CoffeeScript, with which it has much compatibility.
+> [LiveScript][livescript] is a language which compiles to JavaScript.
+It has a straightforward mapping to JavaScript and allows you to write expressive code devoid of repetitive boilerplate.
+While LiveScript adds many features to assist in functional style programming, it also has many improvements for object oriented and imperative programming.

 - Function composition operators `.`, `<<`, `>>`
 - Pipes for nested function calls `|>`